Yacoby/cs-large-practical/doc/README.md

 (i.e. I didn't want the marker to have to spend 4+ hours setting up an environment to build the application) I wrote a very basic logging library that does what I need.

-Logging can be enabled using command line paramters see Command Line Arguments for more details.
+Logging can be enabled using command line parameters see Command Line Arguments for more details.

-Note: Early startup errors such as incorrect command line paramters can only be logged to stderr
+Note: Early startup errors such as incorrect command line parameters can only be logged to stderr
       as at this point no logs have been created.

 Running Tests